Thank You From JavaHub

 Others are making face masks and visors for the NHS.
 Teachers are online more than ever to create educational work for our children, virtual classrooms as well as those still providing direct care, for the children of our key workers.
 Joe Wicks and his morning PE sessions and Jamie Oliver quickly putting together a food series from home.
 Supermarket employees are still their to enable you to shop for food and supplies.

-There are so many things going on I could’t possibly list them all but…
+There are so many things going on I couldn’t possibly list them all but…

 WE JUST WANT TO SAY A MASSIVE THANK YOU.
 THANK YOU TO EVERYONE WHO IS ON THE FRONT LINE AND EVERYONE DOING THIER BIT TO HELP.